Research interests include 19th and 20th Century Russian and European art.

 ‘Dmitrii Stelletskii’s Chastushki and Russian Émigré Book Illustration: Between Tradition and the Avant-Garde’, Word & Image vol 31, issue 3, 2015, 374-385.

-Modernism and the Spiritual in Russian Art, co-editor with Louise Hardiman, Open Book Publishers (forthcoming).
+Modernism and the Spiritual in Russian Art: New Perspectives, co-editor with Louise Hardiman, Open Book Publishers (forthcoming, 2017).

-Six entries on Russian artists, Benezit Dictionary of Artists, Oxford University Press (forthcoming).
+Six entries on Russian artists, Benezit Dictionary of Artists, Oxford University Press (2016).

 ‘“Racy of the soil”: Filipp Maliavin’s London Exhibition of 1935’, A People Passing Rude: British Responses to Russian Culture, edited by Anthony Cross, Open Book Publishers (2012).